WasswaPeter/wildsafaris-website/README.md

 # wildsafaris-website
-this is the wild safaris website page interface
+This is the wild safaris website page interface